kieranjwhite/calendar_mirror/README.md

   running but is disconnected from the Internet.
 In this state the user will be unable to navigate to a different date because doing so would require that the new day's events to be downloaded.
-* **Anything else (i.e. steady '!', 'i' or a blank).** The application is not running.
-The most likely explanation is that the power is disconnected.

 #### Events and Current Time ####